artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 render.
 We didn't want this to be our primary strategy for combining SSR with responsive design.

 But with `react-responsive-media` as our primary approach, we felt that we could make some further optimizations with user agent detection.
-In the event that we don't know your device by its user agent, we'll still give you both the desktop and mobile breakpoints from SSR.
-But if we are certain you are on a mobile device, we can omit the desktop breakpoint from the server render.
+In the event that we don't know your device by its user agent, we'll still render all breakpoints on the server.
+But if we are certain you are on a device that only ever needs a subset of the breakpoints, we only render those on the server.
+This saves a bit of rendering time; more importantly it reduces the number of bytes sent over the wire.

 We really wanted to not maintain our own list of user agents.
 Alas, we found that none of the existing user agent detection libraries surfaced all the information we needed in a single resource.
 We needed to know the minimum width for a browser on a given device, and if it was resizable, and to what dimensions it was resizable.
 If any existing libraries _did_ have this data, they didn't provide it to us easily.

 So we did some experimentation, given the browsers and devices we knew we needed to support.
 And yeah...we (reluctantly) created our own user-agent detection library,